Corporate team strategizing with AI to align sales and marketing goals

 Within the sales and marketing tango, sales teams go fast and and hard while marketing makes moves with the expressway leading into next year in mind.

 Why the different beats?
-It’s the nature of the work.
+It’s just the nature of the work.

 How Do You Balance Sales and Marketing Priorities Using AI?
 Here’s How It’s Done.